Quickstart: Use the Azure CLI to create a virtual network

 You can also use the --no-wait option to create a VM in the background while you continue with other tasks.

 The VMs take a few minutes to create.
-After Azure creates each VM, Azure CLI returns output similar to the following message:
+After Azure creates each VM, the Azure CLI returns output similar to the following message:

 {